Eklavya's Blog

 • My Android phone.

-If you use git for your code, make sure to push all unpushed code on your old computer to an online remote to avoid losing data.
+If you use git, make sure to push all unpushed code on your old computer to an online remote to avoid losing data.

 I installed Dropbox's desktop app on my new laptop.
 This app creates a directory at ~/Dropbox and downloads all your online content into it.
 Anything you put in this directory will get synced to your online account.